Table of Contents

 - Use it!

 Measuring temperature is a popular way to get started with analog sensing.
 This example uses the TMP36 low-voltage linear temperature sensor that is included in the XBee Wi-Fi Cloud Kit.
 The TMP36 is very easy to set up.
 It doesn't require any complicated circuits or tricky calculations to determine if it's hot or not.

 The sensor generates a voltage output output that is directly proportional to the Celsius temperature.
 The hotter it is, the higher the voltage that is passed to the XBee's analog-to-digital converter (ADC).
-This reading is then sent via Device Cloud to the XBee Wi-Fi Cloud Kit's online dashboard application where you can monitor the temperature right in your web browser.
+This reading is then sent via Digi Remote Manager to the XBee Wi-Fi Cloud Kit's online dashboard application where you can monitor the temperature right in your web browser.

 2) Assemble the Parts

 To hook up a temperature sensor you'll need:

 You'll configure the radio using your free Device Cloud account.
 (Note that radios can also be configured using XCTU.)

 NOTE: If your radio was recently configured by the XBee Wi-Fi Cloud Kit then the sampling rate and pin settings are already set.
 You can safely skip these steps.